Sara Earl, MS, NCC, R-DMT

-Sara Earl is a Pre-licensed Professional Counselor, a National Certified Counselor (NCC) and is on course to complete certification as a registered dance/movement therapist (R-DMT) from the American Dance Therapy Association in early 2023.
+Sara Earl is a Pre-licensed Professional Counselor, a National Certified Counselor (NCC) and a Registered Dance/Movement Therapist (R-DMT).
 Ms. Earl holds an MS in Clinical Mental Health Counseling from Capella University, MS in Visual Communications from Pratt Institute and a BFA in Art History and Studio Art from the University of Texas.
 She has been a dancer since she was three years old and has been facilitating group movement for 20 years.

 Sara Earl started dancing when she was three years old and went on to train in ballet, modern, folk dance, and jazz and to perform professionally.
 She taught aerobics classes until she discovered conscious dance, primarily in form of 5Rhythms and The Nia Technique.